 The monthly outlook is based on output from various global forecasting models combined with our own analysis.

-Temperature Slightly above average in the south, close to average in the north.
+Temperature Slightly above average in the north, above average in the south.

 Forecast confidence for this period is low.